Pumice: Asia

-There are large reserves of pumice in Asian countries including Afghanistan, Indonesia, Japan, Syria, Iran, and eastern Russia.
+There are large reserves of pumice in Asian countries, for example Afghanistan, Indonesia, Japan, Syria, Iran, the Philippines and eastern Russia.

 Considerable amounts of pumice can be found at the Kamchatka Peninsula on the eastern flank of Russia.
 This area contains 19 active volcanoes and it lies in close proximity with the Pacific volcanic belt.

-Asia is also the site of the second-most dangerous volcanic eruption in the 20th century, Mount Pinatubo, which erupted on June 12, 1991, in the Philippines.
+Asia is also the site of the second-largest volcanic eruption in the 20th century, the 1991 eruption of Mount Pinatubo, in the Philippines.
 Ash and pumice lapilli were distributed over a mile around the volcano.
-These ejections filled trenches that once reached 660 feet deep.
+The June 15 eruption deposited two main types of anhydrite-bearing pumice: a dominant porphyritic, phenocryst-rich white pumice and a subordinate phenocryst-poor gray/tan pumice.
+These ejections filled trenches that once reached 660 ft deep.
 So much magma was displaced from the vent that the volcano became a depression on the surface of the Earth.

+A basaltic trachyandesitic-to-trachydacitic pumice-and-scoria deposit underlies Manila and is called the Diliman Tuff.
+It consists of an ignimbrite along with reworked and airfall pumiceous tuff units.
+It is part of the larger Guadalupe Tuff Formation and is the youngest layer of it.
+Magma mixing and mingling is shown by banded textures in some of the pumice fragments, considerable range in groundmass composition (54 to 65 wt.% SiO_{2}) in a single pumice fragment.
+The source volcano of this deposit has not yet been discovered.
+It is chemically distinct from adjacent Taal Caldera and Laguna Caldera with respect to both major- and trace-element concentrations.

+The Taal Volcano south of Manila has also produced several extensive ignimbrite forming eruptions.
+The earliest of this unit is dated to 670ka and is called the Sampaga Formation.

-Another well-known volcano that produces pumice is Krakatoa.
-An eruption in 1883 ejected so much pumice that kilometers of sea were covered in floating pumice and in some areas rose 1.5 meters above sea level.
+Another well-known volcano that has produced pumice is Krakatoa.
+An eruption in 1883 ejected so much pumice that kilometers of sea were covered in floating pumice and in some areas the pumice raft thickness above sea level was 1.5 meters.